Colorado Buffaloes men's basketball: Buffs in international leagues

-Post season
+Conference tournament history

-Big 8 Conference tournament
+Big Eight Conference tournament

-The Buffs went 4–20 in the Big 8 Conference tournament in their time in the conference.
+The Buffs went 4–20 in the Big Eight Conference tournament in their time in the conference.
 Their best performance came in the 1990 season when they became the first #8 seed to make the conference championship game before falling to Oklahoma in the championship match.
 For their effort, Shaun Vandiver was named Tournament MVP despite being on the losing team.

 Big 12 Conference tournament

 In their fifteen seasons in the Big 12, the Buffs managed to go 9–15 in Conference tournament play.
 Despite not winning a conference championship, they do have two successful claims to fame during their time.
 The first one was in 2008 when the Buffs became the first #12 seed to upset a #5 seed as they beat Baylor in the opening round.
-The other one was during their last year in the conference when they beat Iowa State in the opening round and followed that up with their third win of the season over Kansas State before falling just short to Kansas in the semi-finals.
+The other one was during their last year in the conference when they beat Iowa State in the opening round and followed that up with their third win of the season over Kansas State before falling just short to Kansas in the semifinals.

 Pac-12 Conference tournament

 2012 Pac-12 Tournament champions

 The Buffs won their first conference tournament championship in 2012, their first year in the Pac-12 conference.
-Led by tournament MVP Carlon Brown, the 6th-seeded Buffs won four games in four days to bring the championship back to Boulder and earn an invitation to the 2012 NCAA tournament where they would go on to beat UNLV in the second round before losing to Baylor in the third round.
+Led by tournament MVP Carlon Brown, the 6th–seeded Buffs won four games in four days to bring the championship back to Boulder and earn an invitation to the 2012 NCAA tournament where they would go on to beat UNLV in the second round before losing to Baylor in the third round.

+Postseason results

 NCAA tournament results

-The Buffaloes have appeared in the NCAA Tournament 14 times, with a combined record of 11–17.
+The Buffaloes have appeared in the NCAA Tournament 16 times, with a combined record of 12–17.